Mvzvrt/Chord-DFS/README.md

 - **Fault Tolerance**: Nodes can join and leave the network gracefully without disrupting the system.
 - **Efficient Lookup**: Uses the Chord protocol for fast and scalable file lookups.
 - **Command-Line Interface (CLI)**: Interact with the system using an intuitive CLI.
+- **File Upload and Retrieval**: Upload files to the network and retrieve them from any node.
+- **File Opening**: Open files directly from the network, even if they are stored on remote nodes.

 ---